huawei-noah/SMARTS/examples/sb3/README.md

 The ego agent earns reward for the distance travelled per-step and is penalised for colliding with other vehicles and for going off-road.

+This example is only to demonstrate the use of SB3 library with SMARTS task environments.
+The trained agents may not solve the task environment.

 ## Observation space
 + Topdown RGB image
     + size (width x height): 64 pixels x 64 pixels